top of page

 Neonatal Engagement Lead

-Hi, I'm Emma and I have my own premmie warrior born at 24 weeks so I have lived NICU experience.
+"I had my own premmie warrior born at 24 weeks so I have lived NICU experience.
 I have a passion for raising awareness of prematurity and supporting others who find themselves in this unique community.
 I am a Trustee for York Special Care Baby Unit Support group.
-I am also a Part-Time Primary School teacher and have recently become the Prem Aware Ambassador for York, raising awareness of the impact prematurity can have on a child's learning and how best to support them.
+I am also a part-time Primary School teacher and have recently become the Prem Aware Ambassador for York, raising awareness of the impact prematurity can have on a child's learning and how best to support them"

 DDF7AA30-DCFC-4EDD-9FBD-C84877B6318B.jpeg